|

 if it just shows squares in the display) for us to be able to pay

-only be able to offer you a smaller sum for it - nevertheless do
+would only be able to offer you a small sum for it.

 Because of the large number of these radios going wrong